R Aquarii

 R Aquarii (R Aqr) is a variable star in the constellation Aquarius.

-R Aquarii is a symbiotic star believed to contain a white dwarf and a Mira-type variable in a binary system.
-The orbital period is approximately 44 years.
-The main Mira-type star is a red giant, and varies in brightness by a factor of several hundred and with a period of slightly more than a year; this variability was discovered by Karl Ludwig Harding in 1810.
-It has a distance of about 218 parsecs, and is one of the nearest symbiotic stars and a well-known jet source.
+R Aquarii is a symbiotic star containing a red giant primary and a white dwarf secondary in a binary system.
+The orbital period is approximately 40 years.
+The main star is a Mira variable, and varies in brightness by a factor of several hundred and with a period of slightly more than a year; this variability was discovered by Karl Ludwig Harding in 1810.
+The total range of 5.2–12.4 is a variation of 750 times in brightness, from a naked eye star to one beyond the range of binoculars.
+The pulsations occur every 390 days but are not entirely regular.
+It is one of the nearest symbiotic stars and a well-known jet source.
 The two components have been resolved at a separation of 55 mas.

 By its gravitational pull, the white dwarf draws in material from the red giant and occasionally ejects some of the surplus in loops to form the nebula seen in the linked image.
 The whole system appears reddened because it is situated in a very dusty region of space, and its blue light is absorbed before reaching Earth.